-Operating system logs provide a wealth of diagnostic information about your computer, and Linux is no exception.
-Everything from kernel events to user actions are logged by Linux, allowing you to see almost any action performed on your servers.
-In this section, we’ll explain what Linux logs are, where you can find them, and how to interpret them.
+Operating system logs provide a wealth of diagnostic information about your computers, and Linux is no exception.
+Everything from kernel events to user actions is logged by Linux, allowing you to see almost any action performed on your servers.
+In this guide, we’ll explain what Linux logs are, where they’re located, and how to interpret them.

 Linux has a special directory for storing logs called

 /var/log.
 This directory contains logs from the OS itself, services, and various applications running on the system.
 Here’s what this directory looks like on a typical Ubuntu system.